MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 ### [HNSW](#tab/hnsw)

-You can create (Hierarchical Navigable Small World) indexes on M40 cluster tiers and higher.
+You can create HNSW (Hierarchical Navigable Small World) indexes on M40 cluster tiers and higher.
 To create the HSNW index, you need to create a vector index with the `"kind"` parameter set to `"vector-hnsw"` following the template below:

 ```javascript
 {